Moses Jacob Ezekiel: Works

 In the early 1880s, Ezekiel created eleven larger-than-life sized statues of famous artists.
-These were installed in niches on the façade of the Corcoran Gallery of Art's original building (now the Smithsonian's Renwick Gallery).
+These were installed in niches on the façade of the Corcoran Gallery of Art's original building (later the Smithsonian's Renwick Gallery).
 In the early 1960s, they were removed to the Norfolk Botanical Garden in Norfolk, Virginia.

-Among his noted works was a memorial at VMI, Virginia Mourning Her Dead (1903), for which he declined payment.
+Among his other works was a memorial at VMI, Virginia Mourning Her Dead (1903), for which he declined payment.
 It was installed in the small cemetery where six of the 10 VMI cadets killed at the Battle of New Market are buried.
 He also created a Confederate memorial which he called New South (1914); it was installed at Arlington National Cemetery.
-Many of his works were of noted leaders.
+Many of his works were of famous leaders.

-A single word that could be applied to Ezekiel's statues, which he frequently used himself, is "colossal": his "genius often asserts itself in colossal figures and emblematic monuments".
+One word frequently used by Ezekiel as well as others to describe his statues is "colossal": his "genius often asserts itself in colossal figures and emblematic monuments".
 His never-built statue of Johns Hopkins, founder of Johns Hopkins University, was to have been over 15 feet (4.6 m) high, with a "colossal" bust of Hopkins, in bronze, 21⁄2 times life size.
 His most important statues are huge, and in one case he claimed that it was the largest statue ever made.

 Lists of Ezekiel's works are found in the introduction to his Memoirs, in an obituary in Art and Archaeology, and in the New York Times.

-Ezekiel was a postwar friend of Robert E. Lee, who recommended he become "an artist", and said that "the one work I would love to do above anything else in the world" was a public sculpture of Robert E. Lee.
-But, despite entering at least four contests to do so, this ambition did not come to fruition.
+Ezekiel was a postwar friend of Robert E. Lee, who recommended he become "an artist", and Ezekiel once remarked "the one work I would love to do above anything else in the world" was a public sculpture of Robert E. Lee.
+But, despite entering at least four contests to do so, this ambition was not realized.